rghosh8/capstone-1/README.md

 ---

-My null hypothesis (H0)will be that Covid does not have any
+My null hypothesis (H0) will be that Covid does not have any impact on the sales of monitoring solution.
+My alternative hypothesis (H0) will be that Covid does have any impact on the sales of monitoring solution.

 ## Conclusion

+* Answer if Covid indeed affected the sales of monitoring solutions with stock price being the metric.
+* Answer who is gaining/losing most among the Big-3.